 Moore, Rebecca.
 Understanding Jonestown and Peoples Temple.
 Westport, CT: Praeger, 2009.

 ____ and Anthony B. Pinn, Mary R. Sawyer, eds.
 Peoples Temple and Black Religion in America.
-Bloomington: Indiana University Press, 2004.
+Bloomington: University of Indiana Press, 2004.

 Reiterman, Tim, with John Jacobs.
 Raven: The Untold Story of the Rev. Jim Jones and His People.
 New York: E. P. Dutton, 1982.